 Collaboration

-Sales, marketing, and customer service teams can share customer data, collaborate on customer interactions, and collectively work toward enhancing customer experiences.
+Sales, marketing, and customer success teams can share customer data, collaborate on customer interactions, and collectively work toward enhancing customer experiences.

 By incorporating these essential features, a CRM becomes an indispensable tool for businesses.